Esteban Campodónico Prize: Current Plan of the Prize

 The court judgment greatly simplified the plan for the prize.
 The court deemed it advisable for the fund to be exempt from federal and state taxes.
 In order to meet this requirement, it was necessary that the fund have only charitable interests.
 Therefore the judgment removed the items that benefited Dr. Campodonico's relatives personally: the aid to any needy nephews and nieces, and the maintenance of his mother's tomb (where he himself was also buried).
 The relatives in Peru attested that none of them were needy, and that they could take care of the maintenance of the tomb.
 The court also ordered that Citibank pay the net income received from the fund in annual or more frequent installments to Clover, and that "The Clover Foundation make awards in the memory and name of the Settlor exclusively for achievements for scientific, literary, artistic and humanitarian fields in Peru in order to accomplish the general charitable purposes of the Settlor without being obliged to follow the specific restrictions and limitations as set forth in the Peruvian Will of the Settlor".

 The fund endowed by Dr. Campodonico was established as "Campodonico Foundation", a nonexempt charitable trust under Section 4947(a)(1) the U.S. Internal Revenue Code.
 Although such a trust is not exempt from income taxes, if it uses all of its income for charitable purposes, it will have no taxable income.
 In accordance with the regulations of this code, the installments paid annually to The Clover Foundation are not actually equal to the annual earnings from the fund.
 Rather, the payments are equal to five percent of the market value of the fund.
 A part of this amount is used for the prize money, and the balance is spent on operating expenses.

 Clover engaged the services of the University of Piura to administer the prize in Peru.
 The university was founded in 1969 in Piura, a coastal city in the north of Peru, at the inspiration of Josemaría Escrivá, founder of Opus Dei.
 The university solicits nominations, impanels a jury to select the prize winner, and holds the prize ceremony.
 Usually the prize ceremony is held in Lima, where the university has a branch campus.
+The prize was first awarded in 1995.

 From 1995 to 2012, two or three prizes were awarded annually, in the areas of outstanding professional accomplishment of an individual and direct services to society of an individual or organization.
 Beginning in 2013, one prize is awarded each year, alternating between the areas of outstanding professional accomplishment (odd years) and direct services to society (even years).